keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

           image: podtato-head-frontend:b # Only the image tag has been updated from 'a' to 'b'
 ```

-* **Update the configuration *and* the version label:** Doing so will cause the
+* **Update the configuration *and* the version label:**
-`KeptnWorkload`, that is associated to the `podtato-head-frontend` deployment,
+   Doing so causes the`KeptnWorkload` that is associated
-to be updated, and therefore the pre-task `my-task` and pre-evaluation `my-evaluation`
+    with the `podtato-head-frontend` deployment to be updated,
+    and therefore the pre-task `my-task` and pre-evaluation `my-evaluation`
-will be executed before the updated pods will be scheduled.
+    are executed before the updated pods are scheduled.
-In this case, the deployment would be changed as follows:
+In this case, the deployment should be changed as follows:

 ```yaml
 apiVersion: apps/v1